 Just because the pandemic is ravaging the planet does not mean the fun should stop.
 If you love traveling, for instance, this is the time to turn to virtual tourism.

-At the moment, there are lots of travel restrictions in many countries; hence, traveling may not be as convenient as it used to be before the pandemic.
+At the moment, there are lots of travel restrictions in many countries; hence, traveling may not be as convenient as it used to be before covid-19.

 This means VR travel is, perhaps, the only viable way to continue experiencing the adventures of the world.

-But is it as fun as in-person tourism?
+But is it as fun as the tourism we are used to?
 And does it have any disadvantages?

 Let’s find out!